Azure-Samples/openai-end-to-end-baseline/README.md

 ### 6. Publish the chat front-end web app

 Workloads build chat functionality into an application.
-Those interfaces usually call APIs which in turn call into Prompt flow.
+Those interfaces usually call APIs which in turn call into prompt flow.
 This implementation comes with such an interface.
 You'll deploy it to Azure App Service using its [run from package](https://learn.microsoft.com/azure/app-service/deploy-run-package) capabilities.

 In a production environment, you use a CI/CD pipeline to: